General Info page

 Epilogue - Artistic influences

-My main interest from my earliest camera days was in landscape photography.
-My first set of photos were of bare hardwood forests in winter in the Brandywine River Valley (Wilmington, Delaware), against lovely fall sunsets.
+Once I had a camera in my hands, my main interest seemed to be in landscape photography.
+My first set of photos were of bare hardwood forests in winter against lovely fall sunsets, in the Brandywine River Valley (Wilmington, Delaware), ca. 1972.

-As for artistic influences, I learned a lot over the years from going to museums wherever I lived, or visited, looking at landscape artists' depictions of scenery.
-I also grew up looking at National Geographic, or later Sierra Club calendars and I guess I have a collection of landscape photography too, so I was taught by others.
+As for artistic influences, I learned a lot over the years from going to art museums, wherever I lived, or visited, looking at landscape artists' depictions of scenery, so I was taught by others.

-I came to see that the aesthetic principles are identical for a good landscape painting or photo.
+I came to see that the aesthetic principles for a good landscape paintings or photo are the same.

 return to index